MdSaddamKazmi/CAP/README.md

-clone the repo and switch to branch : add_annotations
+clone the repo and switch to branch : draft_enabled

 * use "cd Project_Student_Details" to go inside the folder

-* open package.json and check for the dependencies
+* open annotation file app/project1/annotations.cds
-* use command "npm install sqlite3 @sap/cds-sqlite" to install local db

-* add below code in package.json

-  "cds": {
-    "requires": {
-      "db": {
-        "kind": "sqlite",
-        "credentials": {
-          "database": "student.db"  // "your choice".db
-        }
-      }
-    }
-  }
+* add the annotation to make the entities draft enabled //  odata.dearft.enabled

-* use command "cds deploy --to sqlite:student.db" // db name can be anything based on your choice : "your choice".db
+* use command "cds deploy --to sqlite:student.db" to deploy changes to sqlite db

-* add a test.http file "( filename can be anyname with http extension ) under ur root folder to test the CRUD operation locally
+* Once you do this , use cds watch command and open the UI to check if "Create" button got enabled

+* Click on "create" button and fill the values but do not save it.
+Go back to the main page of UI and you will see that the draft record is getting displayed in the list.